coveo/source.coveo.com/_posts/2017-03-10-applying-site-search-best-practices-using-sitecore-part4 .md

 ```

 The code above will add additional metadata to all the events happening on the page, but you might want to create your own events.
 The Coveo JavaScript Framework offers several [functions to send Search, Click, or Custom events](https://developers.coveo.com/x/KoGfAQ).
-For example, you might have an "Add to Cart" button directly in the Search Result page or on a listing page; here is an example on how to do so:
+For example, you might have an "Add to Cart" button directly in the Search Result page or on a listing page; here is an example on how to send analytics data for this type of event:

 ```js
 Coveo.$('#IdOfCartButton').click(function(e, args) {